-Black Students Attacked for Integrating Grenada, Mississippi, Schools
+White Mob Attacks Black Students for Integrating Grenada, Mississippi, Schools

 On September 12, 1966, 250 Black students attempted to integrate Grenada, Mississippi, schools on the first day of class.
 Though it was 12 years after the Supreme Court's landmark Brown v.
 Board of Education ruling held racially-segregated public schooling unconstitutional, the city of Grenada, Mississippi, had not stopped operating a segregated school system.
 In August 1966, a federal judge ordered Grenada officials to enroll African American students in the formerly white-only schools, and approximately 450 students had enrolled by the start of the 1966 school year.